What is Food Usage Report?

 The Food usage report combines your inventory and purchase data and allows you to view a per item breakdown of your Cost of Goods Sold.

-Note: In order to use the Food Usage Report, you must have inventories closed on two dates to different dates to be able to compare them.
+Note: In order to use the Food Usage Report, you must have two inventories, each closed on different dates, to be able to compare them.

 Only closed inventories show up on the Food Usage Report.
 If an inventory is in saved status its data will not be included on the day of a Food Usage Report.

 What are the % figures that I see on top of the Food Usage Report?